Sisaket F.C.

+Sisaket Football Club (สโมสรฟุตบอลจังหวัดศรีสะเกษ) is a Thai defunct professional football club.
+The club used to play in the Thai League 1 between season 2010 to 2017.
+The highlight is being a local team that has a large number of football fans in the Isan area.

 History

-The early years

-The club was founded as Sisaket F.C. in 2009 and won the Thai Provincial League.
+The club was founded as Sisaket Football Club in 2009 and won the Thai Provincial League.
 The team was founded by the Sports Authority of Thailand in collaboration with the Football Association of Thailand.

-In 2008 they were promoted from the Regional League Division 2 to take them back to the Thai First Division.
+In 2008, they were promoted from the Regional League Division 2 to take them back to the Thai First Division.

-Promotion to the Thai Premier League

-Sisaket were promoted to the Premier league in 2010 after finishing third in the 2009 Thai Division 1 League.
+Sisaket were promoted to the Premier League in 2010 after finishing third in the 2009 Thai Division 1 League.

-Name change and relocation

-In 2012 the club relocated to Ubon Ratchathani Province after the local Sisaket government decided to back the newly formed Sisaket United F.C.
+In 2012, the club relocated to Ubon Ratchathani Province after the local Sisaket government decided to back the newly formed Sisaket United.
 The club also changed their name to Esan United.
 Esan United finished the season in 6th, a record for the club.

-Return to Sisaket

 In 2013 the Football Association of Thailand found Esan United guilty of forging documents, causing the club return to Sisaket.
 Due to legal conflicts, Sisaket were suspended for the rest of the season but were not relegated.

-The club returned to the Thai Premier League in 2014, returning to their old name of Sisaket F.C and used Sri Nakhon Lamduan Stadium as their home ground.
+The club returned to the Thai Premier League in 2014, returning to their old name of Sisaket and used Sri Nakhon Lamduan Stadium as their home ground.

+On 27 July 2022, the Administrative Court of Thailand issued a verdict instructing the Football Association of Thailand to return the rights to manage a football team of the Sisaket to Esan United and compensate Esan United in the amount of 18.5 million baht.
+Therefore, it can be regarded as the dissolution of the Sisaket team as a default.